BrittBroere/StatisticalConsulting2019/README.md

 # StatisticalConsulting2019
-The code for the statistical analysis
+The R code for the research project of Statistical Consulting.

 The Initial_DataAnalysis file consists of some initial data analyis steps.
+The LogisticRegression file consists of fitting the regression models and additional steps.

+If anything is unclear, please contact us.